 A famous case of outsourcing failure to cite here is of the outsourcing contract between the State of Indiana and IBM.
 The State of Indiana outsourced its welfare processing systems to IBM.
 To accomplish this project, IBM (outsourcing service provider) required unconditional support from the State of Indiana (client).
 But the state of Indiana’s representatives interfered with the IBM’s management of subcontractors.
 So, here change in the management of the project or change in project control was not supported by the client (State of Indiana) and this became one of the reasons for the failure of this outsourcing venture.

-Too High Expectations
+Having Very High Expectations

 To deal with this challenge, the best practice is to discuss beforehand in detail what role will be played by the outsourcing service provider and what results should be expected from the outsourcing venture.
 It is important to inform the project management team of the company seeking outsourcing services about the reasonable risks and the potential costs associated with outsourcing.

-Companies also may have unrealistic time expectations such as selecting a service provider and starting a project can be done quickly.
+Companies also may have unrealistic expectations such as selecting a service provider and starting a project can be done quickly.
 Also, they may think that the project will be completed in the minimum amount of time.

 Organizational And Regional Cultural Differences

+Globalizing companies find great talent but the cultural barrier becomes an imminent challenge.
 When businesses outsource their projects to offshore destinations, they have to cope with two types of cultural differences - corporate and regional differences.
 Corporate differences arise because outsourcing involves dealing between two different organizations.
 Regional differences arise because the business and the outsourcing services provider are located in different countries.

 Language And Communication Challenges

 Another set of challenges that businesses face when they outsource their projects to far-off destinations is about language differences and communication.
+People might have their regional dialects that might not be easy for you to understand.
+Another communication challenge that crops up in outsourcing is unsaid assumptions.

 Intellectual Property And Data Security

 Outsourcing comes with a risk of losing intellectual properties such as business plans, trade secrets, etc. Moreover, there is a risk of breach of data of a company’s customers.
+If not handled properly, one might lose the developed application or its rights.

 Outsourcing vendors should use technical safeguards such as protocols for access to data, physical safeguards to prevent unauthorized entry into premises, and administrative safeguards for regulating operations and employees’ conduct.
 Apart from the above-mentioned safeguards, service providers should comply with the GDPR (General Data Protection Regulation) if they are dealing with the data of EU citizens.
 If an outsourcing service provider has to develop a health mobile app for its client in the US, then it should comply with the Health Insurance Portability and Accountability Act (HIPAA).